csommerl/js120/lesson3/lesson3_notes.md

 Differences of a constructor function from an ordinary function:

-1. they are conventionally named with a capital letter,
+1. they are conventionally named using PascalCase,
 2. they are called with the `new` keyword,
 3. they create a new object with a prototype of the constructor's `prototype` property,
 4. `this` references the new object (to set properties and methods),